kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/01-receiving-money-basics/articles/07-can-i-receive-large-amounts-into-my-wise-account/content.md

+# Receiving money basics
-# Can I receive large amounts into my Wise account?
+## Can I receive large amounts into my Wise account?
 Yes, you can receive large amounts into any balance with account details.
 But there are a couple of things you should know beforehand.

 ### We may ask you for more information